 - analysis of the material that is under investigation

 Importance of the pre-writing stage

 What you do at the pre-writing stage will affect your writing and how your text develops.
 In an early article on process-oriented writing, Rohman (1965) described pre-writing as "the stage of discovery in the writing process when a person assimilates his 'subject' to himself" (p.
 106).
-This is worth considering: it is during this early stage of your project that your approach to your project develops.
-If you are writing about a complex subject matter, you need to understand the topic and decide how to approach your essay topic in order to be able to write about it.
+This is worth considering: it is during this early stage of your project that your approach to the project develops.
+If you are writing about complex subject matter, you need to understand the topic and decide how to approach your essay topic in order to be able to write about it.